The Black Collection

 Page 1 Page 2

-This stamp made of wood and brass is engraved with a beautiful coat of arms.
+This seal stamp made of wood and brass is engraved with a beautiful coat of arms.
 The design features two rampant lions holding a shield, with a very small motto on the banner above the crest.
 The motto, Semper Fidelis, translates from Latin to "Always faithful" or "Always loyal."
 The crown depicted is that of a Baron.
 The shield displays a gold (Or) chevron, two lozenges, and another small rampant lion on a blue (Azur) background.
 These elements could provide more clues about the family.

 Black-Handled Stamps in Wax Seal History.
 Common yet Enduring.